Tonyeseh/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 # 0x12.
 Web stack debugging #2
 Important lessons in this project
 * Do not run your server as root
-* If a service does not run, sometimes another service is using it's port
+* If a service does not run, sometimes another service is using it's port.
+* Also, you should check if the config file is valid.

 ## Tasks :page_with_curl: